-This method converts the number string pointed to by str into an internal representation.
 Use the format parameter to specify the format of the internal representation.
 If you set format to NULL (the default), the format is determined by the environment.
-See the "Usage" section of the ifx_gl_convert_number function in the IBM Informix GLS User's Guide for details.

 If you do not specify NULL for the format, you must pass a string to format defining the format of the internal representation.
-See the "Format" section of the ifx_gl_convert_number function in the IBM Informix GLS User's Guide for details of the date format specification.